Home/Grammar exercises/Advanced English

 Adjectives modify nouns (a clear explanation); adverbs modify verbs, adjectives, or other adverbs (she explained it clearly).
 Confusing the two — writing she explained it clear or a clearly explanation — is a Grammatical Range & Accuracy error that pulls your IELTS band score down.

 In Cambridge Use of English (Part 3 — word formation), you’re frequently asked to convert between word classes.
-Recognising which suffix turns an adjective into an adverb (and vice versa) is a testable, learnable skill — and this exercise drills exactly that.
+Recognizing which suffix turns an adjective into an adverb (and vice versa) is a testable, learnable skill — and this exercise drills exactly that.

 1. He speaks French . (good)